4DV4NC3M3N7/riscv-emu/README.md

 # riscv-emu
 RISCV RV32I emulator written in C++ and using SMFL for handling the window.
 The emulator support the RV32I ISA extention and the M-Mode Privilege mode with timer interrupt support.
 Memory Protection Register are not implemented.

+### Goals

+One of the goals of this program is to have a TUI and a GUI.
+To which interface with it.
+But most importantly is to support the while privilege spec.
+Currently progress is being made into the TUI and GUI part of it.

+- <s>Machine Mode</s>
+- <s>ELF File Support</s>
+- Supervirory Mode
+- User Mode
+- TUI <= In progress
+- GUI <= In progress
+- ELF File support
+- Tracing function calls <= In progress (Basic Support implemented)

 ## Dependecies
 ```
 sudo apt-get update